-The tour within festivals from the Mediterranean region and beyond is a basis for the mobility of the dancers and the organizing partners of the project, giving an opportunity to showcase this cooperative experience to a wide audience and to stakeholders in the field.
-It is also a great learning opportunity for the dancers, a source of professional experience, and a way to nourish their own artistic background, through their encounters with different cultures.
+The tour within festivals from the Mediterranean region and beyond was a basis for the mobility of the dancers and the organizing partners of the project, giving an opportunity to showcase this cooperative experience to a wide audience and to stakeholders in the field.
+It was also a great learning opportunity for the dancers, a source of professional experience, and a way to nourish their own artistic background, through their encounters with different cultures.

-Two conferences about dance with a site-specific approach
+Conferences about dance with a site-specific approach